Find out how to keep the cost of student car insurance down with a telematics policy.

 Why is telematics insurance good for students?

 Many students are looking to cut costs where they can, and a telematics policy can be an effective way to reduce the cost of insuring your car.
-In fact, drivers aged 17-21 with zero no claims — the typical age group for students — could save an average of £1,392 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between September and November 2016).
+In fact, drivers aged 17-21 with zero no claims could save an average of £1,282 by choosing black box insurance over a standard policy (based on quotes generated by uSwitch between November 2016 and January 2017).

 Student car insurance premiums are often high as they are considered a high-risk category (as they are often young or inexperienced drivers).
 Telematics insurance charges student drivers for the quality of their driving and the amount they drive rather than assuming they are high risk because of their age or experience.